 “These are not easy decisions but in the meantime, people with genuine cases are requesting euthanasia to end their suffering.
 The lack of this right is tantamount to torture for these people.”

 “To protect the dignity and autonomy of the patient, the law needs to be precise and unambiguous – safeguarding the wellbeing of the patient and precluding the possibility of abuse.”

 Call for Consultation on Reform

 Our Opinion on the Maltese Constitution

 The Malta Humanist Association called on its members to share their thoughts on how the Constitution of Malta could be amended to make it more relevant to modern Maltese society.
 Much of the debate centred around Article 2 which provides the legal framework for the close relationship between State and Church.
 Read a summary of that debate representing the collective position of the MHA on the matter.

-Call for Consultation to Legalize
+Call for Consultation to Legalise

 Cremation Services Malta

-Humanism is an ethical worldview beyond the belief in the supernatural, and as such, we value the legacy of our deceased beloved, and the legacy that we leave behind ourselves, which we believe to be the only real afterlife there is.
+Humanism is an ethical worldview beyond the belief in the supernatural, and as such, we value the legacy of our beloved deceased, and the legacy that we ourselves leave behind which we believe to be the only real afterlife there is.
 To quote Carl Sagan, “to live in the hearts we leave behind is to live forever.”
 This is why, for example, one of our main missions is to provide the service for humanist ceremonies to those who ask for it, provided by trained celebrants, to mark important milestones in our lives in a very meaningful way, including providing meaningful funeral ceremonies.